2019 Vault Rankings

-We should describe Twitter in 280 characters, but we’ll probably use more.
-That’s the number of letters (and spaces) the social media platform’s users have to express themselves in each tweet.
-Millions of people around the world use Twitter every day, many of them posting multiple tweets a day from PCs, mobile devices, and smartphones.
+We should describe Twitter in 280 characters, but we'll probably use more.
+That's the number of letters (and spaces) the social media platform's users have to express themselves in each tweet.
+Millions of people around the world use Twitter, many of them posting multiple tweets a day from PCs, smartphones, tablets, and other mobile devices.
 The service has become a key real-time communication platform as major events unfold around the world.
-Twitter claims more than 335 million users worldwide.
+Twitter claims more than 320 million monthly users worldwide.
+The US is its largest market, accounting for more than half of the company's revenues.
 It makes most of its money from advertisers trying to reach those users.
-(Character count: 568).

 Twitter generates more than 85% of its revenue from the sale of advertising (mostly from mobile advertising), with the remaining 15% coming from data licensing arrangements.

 The company's advertising revenue comes from three streams: promoted tweets, promoted accounts, and promoted trends.
 Most advertising is sold on a pay-for-performance basis, which means advertisers are only charged when a user engages with their ad.